 Progressive collapse - Codal provisions - Equivalent design loads for considering abnormal effects such as earthquakes, cyclones etc. - Importance of avoidance of progressive collapse.
-TOTAL: 45 PERIODS for Construction and Manufacturing, Academic Press Inc., 1989

 • The student shall be able to design some of the prefabricated elements and also have the knowledge of the construction methods in using these elements.